Robert Jaworski: Toyota (1975–1984)

-Ginebra San Miguel (1984–1998)
+Ginebra San Miguel franchise (1984–1998)

 When Toyota disbanded at the end of the 1983 season, the team was sold to Basic Holdings, Inc., the company that owns Asia Brewery.
 Jaworski balked at the idea of joining Beer Hausen, the brand name of Basic Holdings after describing what he felt was a sale done without giving due respect to the personalities involved.
 Jaworski described the sale as a 'farce,' and that players like him should not be sold "por kilo."
 At that time, Beer Hausen was intent on making Fernandez as the franchise player of the team with Jaworski relegated in the background.
-Eventually, then PBA president Carlos "Honeyboy" Palanca III made a decision that was the most controversial and history-making move in the PBA.
-Palanca, owner of La Tondeña, Inc. which owns Gilbey's Gin (later Ginebra San Miguel) in the PBA, decided to take in Jaworski and best buddy Arnaiz to the team.
-This marked the cornerstone in making Ginebra arguably the most popular team in Philippine basketball history with Jaworski at the forefront.
+Eventually, then PBA president Carlos "Honeyboy" Palanca III, owner of La Tondeña, Inc. which owns Gilbey's Gin (later Ginebra San Miguel) in the PBA, decided to take in Jaworski and Arnaiz to the team.
+This marked a turning point in the franchise's history and helped make Ginebra arguably the most popular team in Philippine basketball history with Jaworski at the forefront.
+This was also the start of the feud between him and Fernandez, which would fuel the Manila Clasico rivalry.

-Jaworski and Arnaiz turned the moribund franchise into a competitive one almost overnight when in the first conference of the 1984 season, the All Filipino, they led the team to a runnerup finish against powerhouse Crispa.
-Gilbey's Gin was then led by Arturo "Turo" Valenzona, a former nemesis of Jaworski from their MICAA days.
-A power struggle was already ensuing thereby leading to the breakup of the Valenzona-Jaworski partnership at the start of the 1985 season.
-Jaworski took over as playing coach of Ginebra San Miguel while Valenzona went on limbo before moving to the Tanduay Rhum Makers in the 1986 season.
+Jaworski and Arnaiz turned the moribund franchise into a competitive one almost overnight when in the First All-Filipino conference of the 1984 season, they led the team to a runner-up finish against powerhouse Crispa.
+However, he was not able to finish the season due to a knee injury.
+Gilbey's Gin was then coached by Valenzona, who had also teamed up with him during their MICAA days.
+Jaworski took over as playing coach of Ginebra San Miguel while Valenzona went to the Tanduay Rhum Makers in the 1985 season.

+On October 22, 1985, Jaworski and Ginebra faced the Northern Consolidated Cement team, a team made up of members of the national team and naturalized players Jeff Moore and Dennis Still.
+In the second quarter, Ginebra was down when Jaworski was accidentally elbowed by Moore.
+This opened up a big cut on his lip, which made him leave the game.
+Assistant coach Quirino "Rino" Salazar briefly took over coaching duties.
+He was brought to Medical City, where he received around 10 stitches.
+Without Jaworski, NCC's lead went up as much as 15 points.
+Late in the third quarter, he made his return to the game to the delight of Ginebra fans.
+He then led a fourth quarter comeback by scoring all of his 17 points in that quarter to lead Ginebra to the 99–96 win.
+This game led to Ginebra's "Never Say Die" slogan and has been compared to Willie Reed's comeback in the 1970 NBA Finals.